23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 18. Grab a pint at Tofino Brewing Co.

-Hangout with some beers in the impressive two-story brewery known for its small batch, handcrafted beer.
+Hang out with some beers in the impressive two-story brewery known for its small batch, handcrafted beer.
 If you can't choose one, go for a flight.
 They have some interesting types, like their Spruce Tree Ale and Kelp Stout.
-If one of you isn't a beer drinker you will be happy to know they also have cider available.
+If one of you isn't a beer drinker you will be happy to hear they have cider available.

 19. Walk the Rainforest Trail